Our Services

 Published on: 5/6/2026

-Apple cider vinegar’s acetic acid may help lower stomach pH, inhibit bacterial overgrowth, and improve gut motility to ease bloating and gas in SIBO, though robust clinical trials in people with confirmed SIBO are lacking.
+ACV contains acetic acid, which may help lower stomach pH, inhibit bacterial overgrowth, and support gut motility — potentially easing bloating and gas linked to small intestinal bacterial overgrowth (SIBO).
+However, robust clinical trials in people with confirmed SIBO are still lacking.

 Small Intestinal Bacterial Overgrowth (SIBO) occurs when bacteria normally found in the colon grow excessively in the small intestine.
 This can lead to: